 In agreement with Snowdon Mountain Railway, we also encourage walkers that if you want to reach the summit by foot then you will need to accept that you’ll be walking back down too.
 Our Climb Snowdon days are set up for walkers wanting to walk up and down the mountain.

-On our Climb Snowdon days, we predominantly use the Pyf track and the Llanberis Path.
-If you wanted to try a different route then get in touch and we can look at booking you on a bespoke private day with your own Mountain Leader who can take you up a different route or even up a different mountain.
+On our Climb Snowdon days, we predominantly use either the Pyg track or the Maesgwm/Ranger Path route to ascend and the Llanberis path to descend.
+If you wanted to try a different route, then get in touch and we can look at booking you on a bespoke private day with your own Mountain Leader who can take you up a different route or even up a different mountain.

-A typical day up Snowdon can take up to apx 7.5 hours – allow a full day for your activity.
+A typical day up Snowdon can take up to 7.5 hours – always allow a full day for your activity.
 Group fitness, experience and weather can affect timings.
-Expect to be walking for at least 3 hours up, sometimes more.
-And it’s not always quicker on the way down – this also depends on how the group cope with steeper sections in descent.
+Expect to be walking for at least 4 hrs up, sometimes more.
+And it is not always quicker on the way down – this also depends on how the group cope with steeper sections in descent.

-Our Climb Snowdon walking routes usually use the Pyg Track from Pen y Pass.
-But, the car park at Pen y Pass is normally full by 0700 or even earlier during peak season.
-For this reason, we meet our groups in Llanberis by the Snowdon Mountain Railway Station and then either catch the local 0905 bus to Pen y Pass, or we book a taxi for larger groups and busier days.
-The cost of the bus/taxi is payable by you to the driver.
+Our Climb Snowdon walking routes sometimes use the PYG Track from Pen y Pass.
+But, the car park at Pen Y Pass is now booking only and is usually full by 0600.
+For this reason, we meet our groups in Llanberis at the Padarn Country Park Car Park and then either catch the local 0905 bus to Pen y Pass, or just use our quieter route up Maesgwm and the Ranger Path.
+The cost of the bus is payable by you to the driver.
 We will confirm expected costs in our event details to you.

-There is plenty of pay and display parking available in Llanberis village: opposite the Snowdon Mountain Railway station, you can find ‘Parking For Snowdon’.
+Since we meet in a car park, you can leave your car there, alternatively here is plenty of other pay and display parking available in Llanberis village: opposite the Snowdon Mountain Railway station, you can find ‘Parking For Snowdon’.
 The National Slate Museum and Electric Mountain both have large public car parks.
 There is a small car park behind the Snowdon Mountain Railway, too.
-Please park responsibly, using public car parks and show consideration to local residents.
+Please park responsibly, using public car parks and show consideration to residents.

 Unfortunately Llanberis’ only train stations are for the Lake Railway and the Snowdon Mountain Railway!
 However, our closest train stations are at Bangor - Gwynedd (BNG) and Betws-y-Coed (BYC) which can both bring you to Llanberis via bus (see below) or taxi (we recommend Snowdonia Taxi).
 Both stations are situated on main train lines accessed from all over the UK, changing at Chester or Crewe most usually.